 Primary care provider (PCP): Your primary care provider is the doctor or other provider you see first for most health problems.
-He or she makes sure you get the care you need to stay healthy.

-- He or she also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must see your primary care provider before you see any other health care provider. - See Chapter 3, Section D, page 29 for information about getting care from primary care providers.
+- He or she makes sure you get the care you need to stay healthy.
+He or she also may talk with other doctors and health care providers about your care and refer you to them. - In many Medicare health plans, you must see your primary care provider before you see any other health care provider. - See Chapter 3, Section D, page 30 for information about getting care from primary care providers.

 Prior authorization: Approval needed before you can get certain services or drugs.
 Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
-Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4, Section C, 45.
+Humana Gold Plus Integrated (Medicare-Medicaid Plan) may not cover the service or drug if you don't get approval.
+Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4, Section C, 47.